AddinDev/din/README.md

 # din
 A Simple Moslem App

-Still on-progress tho, this is a 1 month start up project challenge for my self, u can join too btw
+Still on-progress tho, this is a 1 month start up project challenge for myself, u can join too btw